gweidart/cursor-utils/docs/usage.md

 Commands can be combined for powerful workflows:

-simply ask your Cursor Agent to:
+Simply ask your Cursor Agent to:

 ```bash
 # Analyze a repository, then ask specific questions